Investments and Interventions

 Each year, the District reviews performance at all schools and, based on this data, selects a set of schools to prioritize.

-Schools are designated as focus schools because they meet three basic criteria:
+Schools are designated as focus schools because they meet two criteria:

 - The three-year SPR average for the school is between 15-25 out of 100.

 - The school does not already have a major intervention in place (such as the Acceleration Network, receiving state designation as a Comprehensive Support and Improvement school, etc.)